 Black locust is naturally rot-resistant due to its high density and the presence of specific compounds like robinetin, a flavonoid that repels insects and prevents decay-causing fungi.
 This natural resilience allows black locust wood to withstand harsh outdoor conditions without the need for chemical treatments or thermal modification.
 Essentially, black locust’s rot resistance is built-in, evolving over centuries to protect it against environmental threats.

-In contrast, thermally modified wood undergoes a high-temperature heating process between 180°C and 230°C ((350F - 450F) in a low-oxygen environment to improve its moisture resistance and decay resistance.
+In contrast, specific thermally modified wood undergoes a high-temperature heating process between 180°C and 230°C ((350F - 450F) in a low-oxygen environment to improve its moisture resistance and decay resistance.
 While this process can help prevent rot, it comes at a cost: the intense heat not only uses significant energy, increasing its carbon footprint, but it also changes the wood’s structural integrity.
 The high heat breaks down the cellulose and hemicellulose fibers in the wood, which reduces its natural flexibility and strength.

 As a result, thermally modified wood becomes more brittle and prone to cracking and splitting, particularly when exposed to temperature fluctuations, heavy loads, or high-traffic areas.
 This weakening of the wood’s internal structure may limit its longevity compared to naturally resilient options like black locust.
 Additionally, the brittleness introduced by thermal modification can make it more challenging to work with during installation, potentially requiring additional handling or precautions to prevent breakage.